yandex/perforator/contrib/libs/libbpf/SYNC.md

 Most of the time this will go very uneventful.
-One expected case when sync script might require user intervention is if `bpf` tree has some libbpf fixes, which is nowadays not a very frequent occurence.
+One expected case when sync script might require user intervention is if `bpf` tree has some libbpf fixes, which is nowadays not a very frequent occurrence.
 But if that happens, script will show you a diff between expected state as of latest bpf-next and synced Github repo state.
 And will ask if these changes look good.
 Please use your best judgement to verify that differences are indeed from expected `bpf` tree